 In Tel Aviv, in the Atidim city park, a new ecological system is being tested, a sort of “solar-powered fabric” that will provide shade during the day and serve as a lighting installation after sunset.

-The system, called Lumiweave, was created by Anai Green, an Israeli industrial designer who has obtained international recognition for having conceived an interesting technology that is environmentally friendly.
+The system, called Lumiweave, was created by Anai Green, an Israeli industrial designer who has obtained international recognition for having conceived one interesting technology friend of the environment.
 The challenge was organized by Women4Climate, an organization that brings together mayors, entrepreneurs, innovators, students, scientists and activists to strengthen women's participation and leadership in building a sustainable future.

 A solar fabric

-Over the next few months, Green and the Tel Aviv municipality will monitor the system's performance in anticipation of doing more installations across the city.
-It is a unique project that addresses the problem of shading in urban areas with a technology that also adds the intelligent use of renewable energies.
+During the next few months, Green and the municipality of Tel Aviv they will monitor performance of the system in anticipation of doing more installations throughout the city.
+This is a unique project that addresses the issue of shading in urban areas with a technology that also adds the intelligent use of renewable energy.

 Lumiweave's soft fabric incorporates organic photovoltaic (PV) solar cells to shade (and especially light) off-grid.
 It could have a thousand applications, from autonomous umbrellas to private canopies and roofs.

-As you can imagine, the system does not require electrical infrastructures: even without the sun it can provide three days of night lighting.
-It won't be a problem for Tel Aviv (nor for Israel in general): the city enjoys a lot of sunshine, as many as 300 days a year.
+As you might imagine, the system does not requires infrastructure electric: even without sun it can provide three days of night lighting.
+It won't be a problem for Tel Aviv (or for Israel in general): the city enjoys a lot of sun, 300 days a year.

 This solar fabric would make the fortune of Southern Italy.